agam25rpro/agam25rpro/README.md

 2. **Data Summariser webapp:** A DL project which summarises the text given .
 3. **Multiple disease prediction system** A ML project which diagnosis if the user has a disease or not
 4. **sentiment sense webapp** : A ML webapp which uses ML to sense the sentiment of text given.
 5. **Music Genre classifier** : A DL webapp which uses DL to classify music into different genres.
+6. **Diagnosify**: leverages SVMs to analyze user-provided medical data and predict the presence of diseases.

 ## Goals
 - Master neural networks and deep learning techniques.